StrongKey/fido2/tutorial/README.md

-# FIDO2 Server, Community Edition Tutorials
+# FIDO2 Server Tutorials

 Here you can find tutorials for the various components of the StrongKey FIDO2 Server.
 Check out the ones that apply to you, follow the instructions, and you'll be off and FIDO-ing in no time.

-* Follow [these instructions](node/SKFS_Tutorial.md) to go through a tutorial based on Node.js and SQLite on **How to FIDO-enable an application**.
+* Follow [the instructions](node/SKFS_Tutorial.md) to go through a tutorial based on NodeJS & SQLite.

 ## Contributing
 If you would like to contribute to the FIDO2 Server, Community Edition project, please read [CONTRIBUTING.md](CONTRIBUTING.md), then sign and return the [Contributor License Agreement (CLA)](https://cla-assistant.io/StrongKey/fido2).